Close Brothers Finance Claims: Are They Refunding and Who Can Claim?

 How were you affected?

-• Excessive Interest Rates can make the loan you took out more expensive than it originally is.
+• Excessive Interest Rates can make the loan you took out more expensive than it originally was.
 If you were not told about the incentives that your dealer received, then you may have been mis-sold a loan.

 How to Check for Excessive Interest Rates